clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \action Calculate $\pone$ and $\pzero$ based on the given gain and loss probabilities.
 \end{itemize}

 In order to know how well the chosen parameters explain the observed data, we need to calculate the *likelihood* of the phylogenetic tree given our choice of parameters.
 To do this, we need to take the product of all the observed state transitions.
 However, here we run into a problem.
 We don't *know* the state of of our trait at the ancestor nodes, so how can we calculate the probability of the tree?
-We'll see how to deal with this problem in a bit, but for now, assume that the states of the pentatonic scale trait in the ancestors of our set of recordings are as illustrated in figure \ref{fig:phylo-ancestors}.
+We'll see how to deal with this problem in a bit, but for now, assume that the states of the pentatonic scale trait in the ancestors of our set of recordings are as illustrated in Figure \ref{fig:phylo-ancestors}.

 \begin{figure}[b]
 \input{tree-ancestors.tex}